pan317/J124-Final/README.md

 ### Analysis
 1) Analysis 1 ：What is the situation of consumption based on the current level of CPI and income growth?

-From [Figure 1](https://www.datawrapper.de/_/PmO6i/) to Figure 5, people can see that personal income has little growth during this period, while personal necessities such as food, energy, and medical supplies all tend to rise significantly.
-Therefore, personal consumption no longer has a strong growth momentum under the high prices; instead, it has turned into a contraction of consumption, as shown in Figure 6 Personal Consumption Expenditures Change Rate.
+From Figure 1 to Figure 5, people can see that personal income has little growth during this period, while personal necessities such as food, energy, and medical supplies all tend to rise significantly.
+Therefore, personal consumption no longer has a strong growth momentum under the high prices; instead, it has turned into a contraction of consumption, as shown in Figure 6 below Personal Consumption Expenditures Change Rate.

 ![image](https://raw.githubusercontent.com/pan317/J124-Final/main/personal-consumption-expenditures-percent-change-monthly.png)